Dog Breeding Licence

 Breeding of Dogs Acts 1973 & 1991, Breeding & Sale of Dogs (Welfare) Act 1999

 A breeding establishment is defined as any premises where the business of breeding of dogs for sale is carried on.
-A person will be presumed to be carrying on a business where, during any 12 month period, five or more litters are born to their bitch / bitches.
+A person will be presumed to be carrying on a business where, during any 12 month period, five or more litters are born at the premises and one puppy or more is sold.
 A decision as to whether a breeder with bitches producing fewer than five litters a year needs to be licensed will depend on whether the breeder concerned is carrying on a business: this can only be determined by the local authority on the facts of the case.

 Requirements for dog breeders include: